 Your surgeon uses a small surgical tool called a microkeratome or uses a femtosecond laser to cut a small hinged flap away from the front of your eye (cornea).
 The hinged flap is then folded back to access the underlying cornea.
 After this, your eye doctor reshapes your cornea using a programmed laser.
 The cornea is reshaped so light entering your eye can focus more accurately on your retina for improved vision.
 Once your cornea is reshaped, the flap is put back into place.
 The flap normally heals without any stitches.

 LASIK is often performed as an outpatient procedure, meaning you can leave the hospital once the effects of topical anesthesia and sedation wear off.
 The procedure itself may take 30 minutes to complete for both eyes.
 However, you should not leave Barrio La Palmera immediately after you are discharged.
 The recommended length of stay is around 3 to 5 days to allow your body to recover, as well as to attend a follow-up checkup.
 During the checkup, your eye doctor will evaluate the health of your eye and visual acuity.
+It’s important to arrange the trip accordingly, taking these time frames into consideration to ensure sufficient recovery time

 During the day of the procedure, you may experience hazy or blurry vision.
 However, your vision will improve over the next couple of days after the procedure.
 If your job is not physically demanding, you should be able to go back to work within 2-3 weeks after the procedure.
 Your eyes will continue to heal and improve for about 6 months after LASIK.
+It is important to follow all aftercare instructions from your healthcare provider to minimize complications and accelerate the healing process.

 Make sure you follow all instructions that your eye doctor gives you to achieve the best result and to avoid complications.
 You may have to refrain from doing any strenuous activities during your recovery period in order to ensure that your eyes heal properly.
 Always protect your eyes from injuries because your eyes are usually more susceptible to traumatic injuries after LASIK.
 You may have to attend regular follow-up visits to check your vision, but this is normally done with your local eye doctor.